 From homelessness and one-bedrooms to a home of her own

 Julia closed on her Habitat home on November 17, 2020.
-Up to that point, she'd known "home" a lot of different ways.
+Up to that point, she'd known "home" in a lot of different ways.
 She was homeless for about two years in high school; later, she moved from lease to lease without plans to settle down.
 That changed a few years ago.

 "Ever since I left college, I knew I wanted to buy a house," Julia says, even if she couldn't see the path there.
 Student loan payments brought her credit score too low to qualify for a mortgage.
 Instead of getting closer, it seemed like the dream of homeownership was getting farther away.